jgralab/jgralab/README.md

 You can download nightly builds from our
 [snapshots page](http://userpages.uni-koblenz.de/~ist/jgralab/snapshots/).
 The
 source jars contain the compiled class files and the source files.
-As such, they are preferrable to the binary-only bulds when you intend to develop applications using JGraLab, because then you get nicer code completion, e.g., the real names of method parameters instead of just `arg0`.
+As such, they are preferrable to the binary-only builds when you intend to develop applications using JGraLab, because then you get nicer code completion, e.g., the real names of method parameters instead of just `arg0`.